MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/configure-chargeable-components-quote-line-sales.md

 Chargeability is defined on transaction categories for a  quote line and only applies to the **Expense** transaction class.
 If the field, **Include Expenses** is set to **No** on a project quote line, the **Chargeable Categories** tab isn't available.

-### Update a project task to be chargeable or non-chargeable
+### Update a project task to be chargeable or nonchargeable

-A project task can be chargeable or non-chargeable in the context of a specific project-based quote line, which makes the following setup possible.
+A project task can be chargeable or nonchargeable in the context of a specific project-based quote line, which makes the following setup possible.

 If a project-based quote line includes **Time** and the task **T1**, the task is associated to the quote line as chargeable.
-If there's a second quote line that includes **Expenses**, you can associate the **T1** task on the quote line as non-chargeable.
-The result is that all time recorded on the task is chargeable and all expenses recorded on the task are non-chargeable.
+If there's a second quote line that includes **Expenses**, you can associate the **T1** task on the quote line as nonchargeable.
+The result is that all time recorded on the task is chargeable and all expenses recorded on the task are nonchargeable.

 A task's billing type can be configured on the **Chargeable Tasks** tab of a project-based quote line by updating the **Billing Type** field on the **Quote Line Tasks** subgrid.
 Alternatively, you can update the billing type for a project task in the **Billing Type** field on the subgrid on the task billing setup of a project that shows the quote lines associated to a task.

-### Update a role to be chargeable or non-chargeable
+### Update a role to be chargeable or nonchargeable

-A role can be chargeable or non-chargeable in the context of a specific project-based quote line.
+A role can be chargeable or nonchargeable in the context of a specific project-based quote line.

 A role's billing type can be configured on the **Chargeable Roles** tab of a quote line by updating the **Billing Type** field on the **Chargeable Roles** subgrid.

-### Update a transaction category to be chargeable or non-chargeable
+### Update a transaction category to be chargeable or nonchargeable

-A transaction category can be chargeable or non-chargeable on a specific quote line.
+A transaction category can be chargeable or nonchargeable on a specific quote line.

 A transaction's billing type can be configured on the **Chargeable Categories** tab of a quote line by updating the **Billing Type** field on the **Chargeable Categories** subgrid.